u-n-l/unl-map-js/README.md

 - Indoor maps overlay in the [IMDF](https://register.apple.com/resources/imdf/) format;

-- Drawing tools for creating, updating and deleting draft shapes;
+- Drawing tools for creating, updating and deleting clusters;

-See [Maplibre docs](https://github.com/maplibre/maplibre-gl-js) for a complete reference of the map API.
+See [Unl Map Js docs](https://u-n-l.github.io/unl-map-js-docs/api/) for a complete reference of the package.

 # Getting started